CIOCOLATA47/AntiFriendAttack/README.md

+# Newer version of this mod will be found here https://modrinth.com/mod/antihit

 # AntiFriendAttack
 The "AntiFriendAttack" mod is a client-side Minecraft mod that allows players to manage a list of friends and prevent accidental attacks on them.
 Players can add and remove friends using configurable keybindings.